8 Nutrient Deficiencies Linked to Mood Imbalances

 - Iron: red meat, shellfish, organ meat, dark leafy greens

 - Selenium: garlic, turkey, liver, red meat, spinach, and bananas

-My cookbook, The Autoimmune Solution Cookbook contains over 150 recipes featuring foods that are packed with nutrients that you need to overcome autoimmunity and support your overall health, including your mood and mental health.
+You can also find over 150 recipes featuring foods that are packed with the nutrients you need to overcome autoimmunity and support your overall health in my cookbook, The Autoimmune Solution Cookbook.
 The best part is that it is much more than just a cookbook.
-It lays out the four pillars of The Myers Way® to help you optimize your diet and lifestyle for preventing or reversing autoimmunity, supporting your physical and mental health and reclaiming your life.
+It lays out the four pillars of The Myers Way® to help you optimize your diet and lifestyle for preventing or reversing autoimmunity, supporting your physical and mental health, and reclaiming your life.